CAISI Methods Archive / Gait

 Policy Before Action

-This four-part series uses the current Gait repo as implementation context for a problem many teams still avoid naming clearly: policy only becomes real when it can change what an agent is allowed to do before the action executes.
+This four-part methods archive uses Gait repo patterns as implementation context for a problem many teams still avoid naming clearly: policy only becomes real when it can change what an agent is allowed to do before the action executes.
 YAML policy, boundary verdicts, signed traces, and CI regressions matter because they turn AI governance from advisory language into operating discipline.

 Boundary before side effect Signed traces, not screenshots Fail-closed runtime control